-Transfusion Camp 2021-2022
+Transfusion Camp 2022-2023

-Day 3: Seminar 2B, January 21, 2022
+Day 2: Seminar 2B, November 18, 2022

-"Sickle Cell Disease", developed by Dr. Jacob Pendergrast
+"Sickle Cell Disease and Transfusion", developed by Dr. Jacob Pendergrast

-A 30 year-old female with $HgbSB^0$ presents to the emergency department with acute onset pain in her lower back and shins, consistent with her usual vaso-occlusive pain crises.
+A 30 year-old female with HgbS $^0$ presents to the emergency department with acute onset pain in her lower back and shins, consistent with her usual vaso-occlusive pain crises.
+She is under shared care at your institution and a local peripheral hospital closer to her home.
 On examination she is alert and oriented, with all vital signs within normal limits with the exception of sinus tachycardia.
 Physical examination reveals conjunctival pallor, scleral icterus, and digital clubbing.
 She is initially managed with intravenous (IV) fluids, supplemental oxygen and frequent doses of morphine sulfate, but after eight hours there is little improvement in her pain symptoms.
-Her current laboratory investigations reveal a hemoglobin (Hgb) of 63 g/L, white blood cell count (WBC) 8.1 x $10^9$ /L, and platelets $225 \times 10^9$ /L. Her reticulocyte count is elevated at $200 \times 10^9$ /L.
+Her current laboratory investigations reveal a hemoglobin (Hgb) of 63 g/L, white blood cell count (WBC) $8.1 \times 10^9$ /L, and platelets $225 \times 10^9$ /L. Her reticulocyte count is elevated at $200 \times 10^9$ /L.

 - 1. Which of the following pieces of information would be most useful in her initial management?

 - a) Coagulation times

 - b) MRI scan of lumbar spine

 - c) Presence of anti-Parvovirus B19 antibodies

-- d) Which hospitals she has been treated at previously
+- d) Transfusion history from other hospitals where she has been treated

 - 2. Given the patient's current status, what should the goal of transfusion therapy be?

 - a) Decrease HgbS to < 30%

 - b) Keep serum lactate within normal range

 - c) Maintain Hgb > 50 g/L

 - d) Target Hgb at approximately 100 g/L

 - 3. When selecting blood products for patients with sickle cell disease, it is most important that they be:

 - a) As fresh as possible

 - b) Matched for RhCE and K

 - c) Sickledex®-negative

 - d) Washed